Logotipo de HL

 Lack of Disclosure to Patients

-Columbia University failed to inform Dr. Hadden’s former patients that his license was revoked and that he was convicted of felonies due to sexually assaulting multiple patients.
+Columbia University failed to inform Hadden’s former patients that his license was revoked and that he was convicted of felonies due to sexually assaulting multiple patients.
 The university instead sent a letter to patients stating that he had simply closed his practice.
-The letter also invited patients to choose from one of Dr. Hadden’s “excellent partners” for their continued care at Columbia facilities.
+The letter also invited patients to choose from one of Hadden’s “excellent partners” for their continued care at Columbia facilities.

 Unsupervised Access to Patients